Hyperinflation in early Soviet Russia: War Communism (Summer 1918 to Spring 1921)

 With the eruption of civil war on a large scale in the summer of 1918, the already grim economic situation in Soviet Russia deteriorated further.
 Full effort was placed upon military production and factories across the country fell silent for lack of raw materials.
-According to one estimate, that of P. Popov of the Central Statistical Bureau of Soviet Russia, by 1920 the total production of Russian industry had fallen from a pre-war level of 6.059 billion (Note: This article uses short scale (American) names of large numbers (i.e. 1 billion = 1,000 million; 1 trillion = 1,000 billion; 1 quadrillion = 1,000 trillion; 1 quintillion = 1,000 quadrillion, etc.)) gold rubles to the equivalent of just 836 million — a decline of more than 85%.
+According to one estimate, that of P. Popov of the Central Statistical Bureau of Soviet Russia, by 1920 the total production of Russian industry had fallen from a pre-war level of 6.059 billion gold rubles to the equivalent of just 836 million — a decline of more than 85%.

 Nationalization of industry proceeded at a frenetic rate, with an industrial survey of August 1920 indicating that some 37,000 firms had been expropriated by the state — including more than 5,000 which employed only one person.
 The Supreme Council of National Economy (Vesenkha), chief economic control agency of Soviet Russia in this period, cited a far lower figure of 4,420 nationalized enterprises in November 1920, while a third source indicated a total of 4,547 firms under state ownership.
 That authoritative sources disagree so wildly is indicative of the ad hoc nature of the nationalization process.

 As the War Communism period progressed manufactured consumer goods came to be in such short supply that they were virtually unobtainable.
 Peasants refused to sell their surplus products for money which could effectively buy nothing.
 Facing starvation in the cities and the death of industry as peasant-workers returned to their villages, the Soviet state resorted to the use of force to obtain necessary grain to maintain its urban economy.
 This resort to forced requisitioning had the effect of further decimating agricultural production, already seriously weakened by the loss of millions of able-bodied peasant men to the front.
 Wherever requisitioning was applied, the area of land dedicated to cultivation contracted.